-And a study at the University of Mississippi found that low-rep, super-heavy lifts—like a one-rep max—can increase your strength by as much as doing four sets of eight to 12 reps does, likely because they throw different but equal stress on your muscles.
-So if you have a garage full of equipment, consider banging out a quick set when you're short on time or feeling strong (just don't forget to warm up).
+And a study at the University of Mississippi found that low-rep, superheavy lifts — like a one-rep max — can increase your strength by as much as doing four sets of eight to 12 reps does, likely because they throw different but equal stress on your muscles.

 How to Snack Yourself Fit

-To maintain or even progress your strength and definition, do the most effective version of your workout you can with the time you have.
-According to Nike Master Trainer Joe Holder, who's a fan of exercise snacking, that means doing two things.
+To maintain or even see progress in your strength and definition, do the most effective version of your workout you can with the time you have.
+According to Nike Trainer Joe Holder, who’s a fan of exercise snacking, that means doing two things.

-For example, say you were planning on doing three sets of 10 push-ups at the gym, but for whatever reason, you can't make it there.
-Instead of doing 10 push-ups three times throughout the day, train to failure—as in, do as many reps as you can (with good form) within each set, for as many sets as you have time for, says Holder.
+For example, say you were planning on doing three sets of 10 push-ups at the gym, but for whatever reason, you don’t have the time.
+Instead of doing 10 push-ups three times throughout the day, train to failure — as in, do as many reps as you can (with good form) within each set, for as many sets as you have time for, says Holder.
 Another way to dial up the intensity is to slow down each rep, which increases your time under tension.
 This strengthens muscles by making them work for longer.

 The second: Perform complex moves, like high-knee running in place, Spiderman push-ups or thrusters (squats with a press).
-These rope in multiple muscle groups to maximise the efficiency of your mini WOD.
-"Not only will you strengthen more areas of the body at once, but you'll also get your heart rate up faster than you would working just one muscle, so you get more of a metabolic pay-off too", Holder says.
+These rope in multiple muscle groups to maximize the efficiency of your mini WOD.

 The Cherry on Top